psibir/word-link/README.md

 ![wordlink logo](/logo.png)

-A Word Link Generator that searches for a given term in multiple text files within a specified directory and generates links to the matched occurrences.
+A tool that searches for a given term in multiple files within a directory and returns links to the matched occurrences within their sentence context.
 It provides two output options: an HTML file with clickable links or a console display using a formatted table.
 The `__main__.py` file is located in the `/wordlink/` directory.

 ## Prerequisites